vnaren/Forum-Code/README.md

 # Forum-Code
-This repository consists of code used to create and run http://naren-forum.pe.hu
+This repository consists of code used to create http://naren-forum.pe.hu